gcornetta/piwrapper/README.md

 1. A specialized machine-to-machine (M2M) communication middleware that allows seamless interaction with the Fab Lab gateway.
 2. An administration interface that allows setting up and configuring a machine as well as monitoring its status.

-This interface runs as a service on the port <b>8888</b> of each Raspberry Pi connected to a digital fabrication machine of the Fab Lab.
+This interface runs as a service on the <b>port 8888</b> of each Raspberry Pi connected to a digital fabrication machine of the Fab Lab.
 For security reasons the user interface can be accessed only from inside the Fab Lab or the other sites where the Fab Lab network is propagated.
 By default each Raspberry Pi runs a simple DNS service (<em>Bonjour</em>) configured to resolve the <b>.local</b> domain; thus, each interface can be accessed through a URL like:
 </p>

 <p align="center">